ateucher/lutz/README.md

 Input latitude and longitude values or an `sf/sfc` POINT object and get back the timezone in which they exist.
 Two methods are implemented.
-One is very fast and uses an Rcpp in conjunction with source data from (<https://github.com/darkskyapp/tz-lookup/>).
+One is very fast and uses Rcpp in conjunction with source data from (<https://github.com/darkskyapp/tz-lookup/>).
 However, speed comes at the cost of accuracy - near time zone borders away from populated centres there is a chance that it will return the incorrect time zone.